 After collection and review of information, the GIP Team and staff are responsible for producing the Proposed GNSO Input.
 At a minimum, this should include the proposed recommendation(s), if any.
 Additionally, the following information may be provided, if available and if the GIP Team considers it desirable to do so:

-Compilation of Stakeholder Group and Constituency Statements (where these were sought)
+Compilation of Stakeholder Group and Constituency Statements (where these were sought and provided)

-Compilation of any statements received from any ICANN Supporting Organization or Advisory Committee (where these were sought)
+Compilation of any statements received from any ICANN Supporting Organization or Advisory Committee (where these were sought and provided)

 Statement of level of consensus for Proposed GNSO Input